Abu Walid al-Masri

-Mustafa Hamid (مصطفى حامد; born March 1945), also known as Abu Walid al-Masri (أبو وليد المصري) and Hashim al-Makki (هاشم المكّي), is an Egyptian journalist who in the 1980s fought as an Islamic jihad volunteer during the Soviet–Afghan War.
+Mustafa Hamid (مصطفى حامد; March 1945 – December 2025), also known as Abu Walid al-Masri (أبو وليد المصري) and Hashim al-Makki (هاشم المكّي), was an Egyptian journalist who in the 1980s fought as an Islamic jihad volunteer during the Soviet–Afghan War.
 He is reported to have been an al-Qaeda advisor and taught at the Al Farouq training camp in the 1990s.
 He served as a bureau chief in Afghanistan for Al Jazeera from 1998 to 2001, before leaving for Iran.

-He was arrested in 2003 and placed under house arrest for eight years.
+Hamid was arrested in 2003 and placed under house arrest for eight years.
 He was released in 2011 and returned to Egypt after its revolution.

-Personal life
+Background

-Mustafa Hamid was born in 1945 in the city of Alexandria, in the then Kingdom of Egypt.
+Mustafa Hamid was born in March 1945 in the city of Alexandria, in the then Kingdom of Egypt.
 He became a journalist.
 While living in Kabul, Afghanistan, Mustafa Hamid married Rabiah Hutchinson, an Australian convert.
 In Kabul, Hutchinson was regarded for her medical knowledge.
 His daughter Asma is married to Al-Qaeda's suspected leader Saif al-Adel, with whom she has five children.
 A son of his, Khalid Mustafa Hamid, was killed in 1988 at 14 years old in the Paktia province of Afghanistan, as a result of a detonation of unexploded ordnance at the Jawar military training base for Afghan Arabs, which had been left there as a result of a Soviet attack on the base a few years prior.

+On 29 December 2025, it was announced that Hamid had died at the age of 80.